 The AI export control agent TRAFEED (formerly ZEROCK ExCHECK), developed by TIMEWELL, was built precisely to solve these challenges.

-Simply upload your counterparty list and the AI instantly cross-references it against sanctions lists and risk information from around the world, delivering a risk determination in as little as five seconds.
-Because the system clearly shows the information sources behind each determination, it powerfully supports the judgment of compliance officers and generates records that can withstand audit scrutiny.
+Simply upload your counterparty list, and the AI instantly cross-references it against sanctions lists and risk information from around the world, returning a risk determination in as little as five seconds.
+Because the system clearly shows the information sources behind each determination, it powerfully supports the judgment of compliance officers and produces records that can withstand audit scrutiny.

-AI monitors foreign news and corporate databases 24 hours a day — capturing risk signals that humans cannot keep up with — and detects warning signs early.
+AI monitors foreign news and corporate databases 24 hours a day, picking up risk signals that humans cannot keep up with.
 It automatically traces ownership chains through parent companies and subsidiaries, surfacing hidden risks.
-And when regulations change or new lists are announced, the system immediately reflects the update, ensuring screening is always based on the current regulatory environment.
+When regulations change or new lists are released, the system reflects the update immediately so screening is always based on the current regulatory environment.

-China's current measures signal to all Japanese companies that it is time to move beyond traditional export control frameworks.
-Why not free your team from time-consuming screening work and redirect resources toward R&D and new market development — where they should be?
+China's current measures are a starting gun telling every Japanese company to move beyond the old export control framework.
+Why not free your team from heavy screening work and redirect resources toward R&D and new market development, where they should be?

-"I want to check whether my supply chain has any exposure" or "I want to review my export control framework" — if that's where you are, please feel free to reach out.
+If you are thinking, "I want to check whether my supply chain has any exposure" or "I want to review my export control framework," please reach out through the TRAFEED individual consultation form.
+You can also see the service overview on the TRAFEED service page.

 Navigating Change Toward the Future